“That Great Gretsch Sound!"

 Command was again passed to Fred Gretsch, Jr. and the Navy veteran led the company into a new age of prosperity in the 1950s.
 Gretsch, being the first to use custom color finishes, and offering a wide variety of space age gizmos and gimmickry, was uniquely positioned to succeed in this “Atomic Age” era.
 During the ‘50s, they even outsold Leo Fender's wonderful new creations, with a boost in sales also credited to high-profile artists and endorsers like Chet Atkins, Eddie Cochran and Duane Eddy.The 1960s brought a further boost to Gretsch when Beatles’ great George Harrison played a succession of Gretsch models.

 In the late-'60s, Fred Gretsch retired and sold the company to Baldwin Manufacturing.
 Baldwin had difficulty understanding Gretsch's position in the market and failed to make a transition through the psychedelic '60s and hard-rock '70s.
-Kids inspired by Jimi Hendrix, Jeff Beck and Eric Clapton turned to Fender.
 To make matters worse, Baldwin moved production to Arkansas, and Gretsch suffered through two disastrous fires.
-The Baldwin marriage was always an unhappy one.
-With sales down and the head office increasingly disinterested, Gretsch limped through the 1970s and finally shut down production in the early-80s.
+The Baldwin marriage was always an unhappy one, and eventually resulted in a shutdown in production in the early-80s.

-But ever since the company had left the family, Fred Gretsch III had vowed it would return.
-In 1985 his dream came true, and through the 1990s he brought Gretsch back into the limelight with a series of successful re-issues and new models.
+But ever since the company had left the family, Fred W. Gretsch, the great-grandson of founder Friedrich Gretsch, had vowed it would return.
+In 1984, Fred W. Gretsch, along with his wife, Dinah, purchased Gretsch back from Baldwin, returning it to the family after a 17-year absence.
+Throughout the 1990s, Fred and Dinah brought Gretsch back into the limelight with a series of successful reissues and new models.